therealssj/blog/content/posts/State of the Crypto Market Development Updates.md

 We are currently designing a hardcoded, 2-factor multi-signature transaction type with relative time locks for Skycoin.
-This new transaction type will enable DEX and atomic swap support across Skycoin and all Skyledger coins.
+This new transaction type will enable DEX and atomic swap support across Skycoin and all Fiber coins.

 We are also evaluating proposals for introducing a third transaction type for